Oskaloosa – County Seat

 The first schools were opened in 1859.

-In 1860 the population of the county was 4,446, and the assessed valuation of property was $925,003.
+In 1860, the county’s population was 4,446, and the assessed property valuation was $925,003.
 The drought of 1860 and the war beginning the ensuing year retarded growth and development in the county.

 The Jefferson County Courthouse was built on the town square in Oskaloosa in 1867.

-Before 1870, 50 more school districts had been added to the county, and new and well-equipped schoolhouses took the place of the log structures.
+Before 1870, 50 more school districts had been added to the county, and new and well-equipped schoolhouses replaced the log structures.

 In 1870, the county had a population of 12,565, and the assessed valuation of farmlands was $4,218,363.